 Reading transfer rates might make you feel like this, but don't get discouraged!

 In the past, many colleges assumed that accepting transfer students would lower graduation rates.
-In fact, transfer students and students who start at a four-year school have the same graduation rate of 60 percent.
+The truth is that transfer students and students who start at a four-year school have the same graduation rate of 60%.

-The difference is that only 28 percent of community college students overall graduate within four years, and 60 percent of them never transfer.
-The low graduation and transfer rates may signal to colleges that community college students in particular aren't ready for four-year education, despite their graduation rate being the same as four-year students.
+The difference is that only 28% of community college students overall graduate within four years, and 60% of them never transfer.
+The low graduation and transfer rates might signal to colleges that community college students in particular aren't ready for four-year education, despite their graduation rate being the same as that of four-year students.

-Transfer students also tend to take more time to graduate, which is often because they aren’t enrolled full-time—many work or care for families while in school as well.
-Another common belief among colleges was that students who attended community college instead of a four-year school right after high school did so because they weren’t ready for a four-year education academically.
+Transfer students also tend to take more time to graduate, which is often because they aren't enrolled full-time—many work or care for families while in school.
+Another common belief among colleges was that students who attended community college instead of a four-year university right after high school did so because they weren't ready for a four-year education academically.

-As time has gone on, studies have shown that even top-scoring community college students don’t move on to four-year school, suggesting it’s not academic readiness, but rather some other obstacle—money being one of the biggest.
+As time has gone on, studies have shown that even top-scoring community college students don't move on to four-year schools, suggesting that it's not academic readiness, but rather some other obstacle—money being one of the biggest.

-Many transfer students are at lower income brackets than students who enroll directly to four-year universities.
-Low-income students typically have lower enrollment rates, but without surveying students directly, colleges may have assumed that transfer students just weren't ready for universities.
+Many transfer students are at lower income brackets than students who enroll directly at four-year universities.
+Low-income students typically have lower enrollment rates, but without surveying students directly, colleges might have assumed that transfer students just weren't ready for universities.